emberjs/rfcs/text/0756-helper-default-manager.md

  - to register this helper manager, it should occur during app boot so developers do not need to import anything to trigger the `setHelperManager` call

+### Updating highlevel manager choosing algorithm

+This is the existing manager chooser algorithm, but with extra additions required by this RFC (notated by `-->`).

+- if inside element space
+    - use `getModifierManager`
+- if inside document body space using curly invocation
+    1. attempt lookup via `getComponentManager` and invoke it
+    2. attempt lookup via `getHelperManager` and invoke it
+    3. `-->` if function, fallback to this RFC's default manager
+    4. render, e.g.: `[Object object]`, for objects
+- if inside document body space using angle invocation
+    - attempt to lookup via `getComponentManager` and invoke it
+- if inside of a subexpression's "head" (e.g. `PathExpression`) position
+    1. attempt to lookup via `getHelperManager` and invoke it
+    2. `-->` if function, fallback to this RFC's default manager
+    3. error
+- if inside of a subexpression arguments
+    - pass the value

 ### How a template syntax plays in to this behavior